(FICTION 6,870 words) (BACK TO HOME PAGE)

 “Allô, Cat!
 Happy New Year!
 Comment vas-tu, chéri?”

 Liz planned to start The Phone Call thus.
 “Chéri” would be risky after her three-month silence.
 But it would demonstrate she still had feelings for him.
 Would Cat reciprocate?
-Or was he too embittered to respond?
+Or was he too embittered?
 If only she knew.

 Her cheerless life in Vienna – the isolation and solitude, the bewildering language – forced nostalgia upon her.
 While other men’s memories disappeared like smoke, only Cat’s image endured.
 He commandeered her reminiscences, invaded her sleep.
-Vienna’s decadent pastries could only temporarily deflect her thoughts from the only man in her life whose “je t’aime” sprang from undying devotion.
+Vienna’s decadent pastries could only temporarily deflect her thoughts from the only man in her life whose declarations of love sprang from undying devotion.

 Projecting her domestic frustrations onto him was unfair.
 Slamming the door on him was wrong.
 Emboldened by wine, she’d sometimes dial his number.
 But burdened by guilt, her stomach in knots, fearing rejection, unsure of what to say, unsure she even had the right to say anything, she’d never reach the last digit.

-Then, during yet another impenetrable German lesson, an idea was born.
+Then, during another impenetrable German lesson, an idea was born.
 She’d seek professional advice.

 Under the reception area’s CASH ONLY (IN ADVANCE) sign, Liz completed the mandatory questionnaire.
-Entering the consultation room, she noticed Madame Claire’s sunglasses (“to block psychic interferences, Madame”).
+Entering the consultation room, she noticed the psychic’s sunglasses (“to block psychic interferences, Madame”).

 Madame Claire’s trained eye scanned her client: 30-ish, well groomed, designer handbag, big-budget wedding ring.
 Older husband deficiencies.
 Or problems with a lover her own age.
 She suspected the latter.